visheshd/visheshd.github.io/_posts/2015-04-16-benefits-of-spring-security-with-grails.md

 ---
 layout: post
-title: "Benefits of using Spring Security With Grails"
+title: "Benefits Of Using Spring Security With Grails"
 excerpt: "There are some obvious benefits to writing custom code vs using a plugin.
 When using a plugin you get a lot of things off the shelf rather than writing it your self.
 But using something as mature as Spring Security has its unique advantages."
 tags: [spring security, grails, plugins]